 If your tested web application is in your local network and is not accessible on the Web, you need to configure the connection between the CrossBrowserTesting cloud and your tested web server and change your tests to access your web application through that connection.
 See the following topics:

-When you open the CrossBrowserTesting manager for the first time, it will show the Get Started form that provides basic information on the CrossBrowserTesting cloud:
+When the manager is added, it will show the Get Started form that provides basic information on the CrossBrowserTesting cloud:

 View the video to learn about TestComplete integration with CrossBrowserTesting.